dev-hafiz/react_router_latest_version/README.md

 ```
 ## Follow the steps

-Step 1: First of all, create a router folder under the src folder and then create a router.JSX file to create your initial route
+Step 1: First of all, create a router folder under the src folder and then create a router.jsx file to create your initial route

 ```
 Folder Structure